soreikomori/ReplayMixPlus/.github/README.md

 ## Installation and Usage

-Download the latest release from the [releases page](https://github.com/soreikomori/ReplayMixPlus/releases), then unzip it wherever you want and execute `ReplayMixPlusConsole.py`.
+Download the latest release from the [releases page](https://github.com/soreikomori/ReplayMixPlus/releases), then unzip it wherever you want and execute `user_console.py`.
 This last file will also be your updater.

+If you want to run ReplayMix+ without input (automatically) whether using automation in your computer or in a server, you may use `automated_console.py`.
+Please do note that it's necessary to run the User Console first at least once so your last.fm and YTM credentials are generated accordingly.

+### Automated Console Command Line Arguments
+- `-p` or `--playlist` updates the ReplayMix+ Playlist.
+- `-c` or `--compendium` updates the Compendium.
+- `-v` or `--verbose` enables verbose logging.

 ## FAQ and Common Errors